 Sleep Aids: For individuals struggling with sleep disturbances during recovery, non-addictive sleep aids may be prescribed to promote restorative sleep.

-Medications for Co-Occurring Disorders: If individuals have co-occurring mental health disorders, medications commonly prescribed for those conditions may be integrated into the treatment plan.
+Medications for Co-Occurring Disorders: If individuals have co-occurring mental health disorders, medications prescribed for those conditions may be integrated into the treatment plan.

 It's important to note that the use of medications is determined on an individual basis, and their effectiveness is assessed throughout the treatment process.
 Medication-assisted treatment (MAT) for club drug addiction is an evolving field, and research continues to explore new therapeutic options.